upsehu/amazon_project/README.md

 # Handling Null Values
 **Null values were handled based on their context:**

---**Customer addresses:** Missing addresses were assigned default placeholder values.
+- **Customer addresses:** Missing addresses were assigned default placeholder values.

---**Payment statuses:** Orders with null payment statuses were categorized as "Pending."
+- **Payment statuses:** Orders with null payment statuses were categorized as "Pending."

---**Shipping information:** Null return dates were left as is, as not all shipments are returned.
+- **Shipping information:** Null return dates were left as is, as not all shipments are returned.

 ---